 If you decide to wear earplugs, take a few simple precautions to prevent getting an infection from the earplugs themselves.
 Change them every two weeks or so.
 Also, clean your earplugs after wearing them with a little rubbing alcohol and a cotton ball.
 You can also prevent swimmer's ear by keeping your ears dry after you go for a dip.
 You can gently dab your inner ears with a towel or cotton-tipped swab to prevent against infection.
 Don't forget to be gentle with those cotton swabs — pushing and/or jabbing anything too deeply into your ears can cause damage to your ear drum, not to mention blockage due to the redistribution of wax.

 If you have an ear infection, it is best to keep your ears away from water until the infection has cleared up.
 If your symptoms last longer than a week or two (depending on their severity), or if you get swimmer's ear often, it is important that you see your health care provider.
 In addition, make an appointment with her/him right away if your infection is accompanied by a fever, pus-like or bloody discharge, or any noticeable hearing loss or ringing in your ears.
-Columbia students can make an appointment with Medical Services online through Open Communicator, or by calling x4-2284.
+Columbia students can make an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).
 Keeping your ears happy and healthy can help you swim your best!